benfred/py-spy/README.md

 Not yet =).

-If there are features you'd like to see in py-spy either thumb up the [appropiate issue](https://github.com/benfred/py-spy/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) or create a new one that describes what functionality is missing.
+If there are features you'd like to see in py-spy either thumb up the [appropriate issue](https://github.com/benfred/py-spy/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) or create a new one that describes what functionality is missing.